ndegendogo/cwa_diagnosis_keys/README.md

 **Key Package:** The structure of a key package was specified by Google and Apple and is documented [here](https://developers.google.com/android/exposure-notifications/exposure-key-file-format#file-format) and [here](https://developer.apple.com/documentation/exposurenotification/setting_up_a_key_server).

+*Work in Progress ... to be continued ...*